darrylcauldwell/Equestrian-Venue-Manager/docs/deployment-digitalocean.md

 # Deploying Equestrian Venue Manager on DigitalOcean

-This guide walks you through deploying the Equestrian Venue Manager application on a DigitalOcean Droplet.
+This guide walks you through deploying the Equestrian Venue Manager application on a DigitalOcean Droplet using the automated deployment script.

 ## Prerequisites

 - A DigitalOcean account
-- A domain name pointed to your droplet's IP address
+- A domain name
-- Basic familiarity with Linux command line
+- A GitHub Personal Access Token with `read:packages` permission ([create one here](https://github.com/settings/tokens))

 ## Step 1: Create a DigitalOcean Droplet